OFTEC Renewables Registration

 In the coming years the UK must meet tough targets for carbon emission reduction.
 Domestic renewable heating technology is seeing significant growth and OFTEC renewables registration, particularly MCS certification, enables installers to maximise this business opportunity.

-OFTEC offers all renewable technology installation businesses the opportunity to join its competent person scheme with the option to add Microgeneration Certification Scheme (MCS) registration.
+OFTEC offers all renewable technology installation businesses the opportunity to join its competent person scheme with the option to add Microgeneration Certification Scheme (MCS) and TrustMark registration.
 MCS certification means that your customers can claim payments through the Government’s domestic Renewable Heat Incentive (RHI) scheme for installing renewable heating technologies.
 Please note that applicants must hold relevant competent person scheme registration in order to apply for MCS registration through OFTEC.
+There is a handy checklist on the TrustMark website of all the systems you need to have in place to gain MCS registration.

 Installers should note that it is a condition of MCS registration that businesses dealing with domestic customers comply with a code of practice (consumer code).
-Installers of renewables must also join the Renewable Energy Consumer Code (RECC) or an equivalent scheme.
+Installers of renewables must also join the Renewable Energy Consumer Code (RECC).
 To learn more about the administration requirements of the RHI, visit the OFGEM website.

 Scopes of Registration